mimvdb/regression-murtree/README.md

 # Limitations compared to other approaches
 - OSRT can directly optimize for an objective without a depth constraint
+- OSRT will crash if regularization factor is set to 0
 - ...

 # Running experiments